kigawas/substrate-pallet-htlc/README.md

 # substrate-pallet-htlc

+Substrate pallet HTLC module.

-This project is a work-in-progress
+WARNING: This project is a work-in-progress and may be changed drastically.